 Fall!
 It’s my favorite time of year!
 The days are shorter, the trees start to change all the brilliant colors, there is a hint of a chill in the air at the Friday night High School Football games!
 Children of all ages are heading back to school and with that comes a change in schedule.
 During the summer break, families don’t need to follow such strict schedules, and life slows down.
-Now that we are full steam ahead with school, homework, after school practices, rehearsals, games and a multitude of other activities, sometimes we forget how to take care of ourselves and others.
+We’re able to shop for food as and when we need it, rather than checking sites like Raise for deals on wholesale places like Sam’s Place so we don’t have to worry about not having the essentials in the home.
+But now that we are full steam ahead with school, homework, after school practices, rehearsals, games and a multitude of other activities, sometimes we forget how to take care of ourselves and others.
 Here are 3 tips to help keep you and your family safe this Fall!

 1. Heat Emergencies